 First, you can change the background photo of your account's Lock screen.
 Either click any displayed photo or use the Browse button to find your own.

 Browsing opens your Pictures library by default.
-Again, you can click any available photo and then click Choose picture to set it as your Lock screen background.
+Again, you can click any available photo and then click Choose picture or Choose Image (in Windows 8.1) to set it as your Lock screen background.

 As noted before, Lock screen can display notifications from Modern UI/Metro apps - count of unread e-mails, upcoming appointments, etc. Let's see an example of this: